ArthurGareginyan/SSL-Certificate-Creater/README.md

 # SSL Certificate automatically by a BASH script

-To quickly and easily create a self-signed SSL certificate for Web servers Apache and Nginx I wrote a little script in “BASH”.
+To quickly and easily create a self-signed SSL certificate for Apache and Nginx web servers I wrote a little script in BASH.

 ![screenshot](screenshot.png)